chenaciousD/blabla/content/posts/2015-01-12---Introducing-Charlie-Your-Personal-Penguin.md

 ### Integrating Product, Brand & Marketing for a Cohesive Experience

-During our brand and characater identity discovery phase, the team looked to several areas of inspiration - from animals to robots to abstract chat bubbles:
+During our brand/character discovery phase, the team looked to several areas of inspiration - from animals to robots to abstract chat bubbles:

 <img src="/media/Charlie-Inspiration.jpg" alt="AGL" width="600"/>